tmldude/Chess/README.md

-# MyStuff
+# Chess
-Personal projects and things I just wanted to create
+My friend Thomas and I wanted to create a chess game.